rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 ![mssql-database-to-useful-files.svg](/assets/images/2023-11-16-stationmanager/mssql-database-to-useful-files.svg)

-I couldn't for the life of me work out how to replace the second database with a "test" database for testing -
+I couldn't for the life of me work out how to replace the second database with a "test" database to test this "glue" code (discussed later).

-> A magic `Python` class called `StationRaw` glued the system components together.
-It connected to the "sensor metadata" database (`MySQL`) via `pandas` using a `Django` connection & the "readings" database (`Microsoft SQL Server`) via `pandas` using a `SQLAlchemy` connection powered by the `pyodbc` engine using a `ODBC Driver for SQL Server 17` driver.
-The `SQLAlchemy` connection is stored in the `MySQL` database & fetched on demand via `Django`.
-Are you following?!

 And this "glue" code was only the tip of the iceberg.